ravudet/gardening/schedule.md

 #### first saturday of december: incorporate notes from the year into the gardening schedule for next year

+- make sure to include durations that each activity took so that you can better fit your vacation days

 #### 12/28 buy seeds + start looking for new seeds

 - green beans